 Is it a little pessimistic?
 Sure.
 But this might be the one case where strategic pessimism actually saves lives.
 After all, I assume you want to have a life to make cycling a part of.

-Bikes are fun and awesome and frugal and the most practical eco-friendly transportation ever devised.
+Bikes are fun and awesome and frugal and the most practical and eco-friendly transportation ever devised.

 And my safety note above is a bit heavy–albeit critical–so let’s end on something upbeat.